skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the central district and see what use they can make of the few hours of daylight they have left.

-Beck bids them good-night.
+Beck bids them goodnight.
 There are shabby (but affordable) lodgings available here near the gates of the city.
 Despite the generous donations the others have given him, he still prefers to live meagerly, hoping to save as much as possible.
 His mind is still on